DIY Fishbowl Snow Globe Tutorial

 • Salt

-• Circular wood stand (From Target)
+• Circular wood stand or base to elevate the scene.

 DIY-fishbowl-snow-globe-tutorial